Programs

 [Save The Date: July 13 to July 31, 2026]

-• Students will gain an introduction to legal reasoning and analytics.
+• Participants will gain an introduction to legal reasoning and analytics.
 They will learn the basic skills of a successful lawyer.
 They will be introduced to legal methods of interpreting statutes and constitutions and developing case law.
 They will learn the basic methods of legal argument that are used by lawyers in arguing cases and advising clients.

 • Topics covered will include interpretive methods such as textualism, purposivism, and originalism; theories on the nature of law including legal realism, formalism, and natural law; the fundamental theories behind competing schools of legal thought including Law and Economics; and how law interacts with other institutions in society.